aalap22/acloud-starfall-locations/README.md

 or
 python3 ch-2-12-Snakes-Meteors.py

+Now I have created "pipenv" to run the code.
+So use it.
+"pip3 install pipenv"
+"pipenv run python <#filename>"

 Note:
 in both the codes, my location is set statically.
 You need to change the longitude and latitude under mylocation to be specific to where you are.